newrelic/newrelic-telemetry-sdk-java/README.md

 There are two modes to run the integration tests.
 1. Run with gradle: `$ ./gradlew integration_test:test`
-2. Start up the mock server with `$ docker-compose up`, then run the `LowLevelApiIntegrationTest` class in IDEA.
+2. Run the `LowLevelApiIntegrationTest` class in IDEA.

 ### Code style
 This project uses the [google-java-format](https://github.com/google/google-java-format) code style, and it is